Amit-Hemo/Amit-Hemo/README.md

 </p>

 <h3 align="center">A passionate B.Sc Software Engineer | Web Developer</h3>
+Hey there, I'm a software engineer with a knack for web development.
+I enjoy reading about new tools, technologies, and topics daily, especially seeking new Nintendo games 🎮😉
+Recently, I've been attracted to distributed system design topics and subscribed to several news-tellers and YouTube channels to gain knowledge.
 - 💞️ I’m looking to collaborate on any project where I can learn something new and challenging (stacks, languages, etc.)
 <br></br>